rhearty1/rhearty1.github.io/_posts/2021-08-22-john-muir-trail.md

 tags: [treks]
 ---

-My partner Lauren (Tumblin' Tan) and I (Buckaroo Holiday) recently completed a thru-hike of the JMT.
-Sharing a report and some pictures!
+Last week, Tumblin' Tan and I completed a trek along the beautiful John Muir Trail.
+How lucky we were to live almost three weeks immersed in the Range of Light, observing its daily cycles, plants and animals, and eons-long geological processes.
+It was a dream come true.
+Sharing a trip report, note on bears, and our transcribed trail journal!

-## Trip summary
+## Trip report
 (Note: a version of this was posted to the JMT Facebook group.)

 Tuolumne Meadows to Whitney Portal